-Starting from a developer who either blame someone else who act as a dependency or feel guilty as a lame programmer.
-Who will feel anger on the manager or customer that made pressure to put lower estimations.
+Starting from a developer who either blames someone else who acts as a dependency or feel guilty as a lame programmer.
+That will feel anger on the manager or customer that made pressure to put lower estimations.
 Or some authority that during estimation round told everyone nah, that’s easy.

-Through manager who acts as a proxy and have to handle customer anger, ask hard questions to the team or response to the customer with bad news.
+Through manager who acts as a proxy and has to handle customer anger, ask hard questions to the team or response to the customer with bad news.

 Finally customer.
-The one that pays our bills and start wondering if someone tries to make him fool.
+The one that pays our bills and starts wondering if someone tries to make him fool.

-Have you ever tried to lace your shoes in nervous hurry?
-Even the simplest things that you do everyday with closed eyes, start being complex under pressure.
+Have you ever tried to lace your shoes in a nervous hurry?
+Even the simplest things that you do every day with closed eyes, start being complex under pressure.
 Imagine that you have to, in such conditions, create something complicated or fix a bug that doesn’t work for unknown reasons.
 Something that requires focus, time and deep thinking.

-With burden on your shoulders instead of well crafted solutions you start looking for shortcuts.
-You stop thinking about maintanability.
-Code reviewer will know that whole this crap should be buried in 7th circle of hell but there is no time to make it proper, so just close your eyes and accept this sphagetti that even creator could not understand.
+With the burden on your shoulders instead of well-crafted solutions, you start looking for shortcuts.
+You stop thinking about maintainability.
+Code reviewer will know that whole this crap should be buried in the 7th circle of hell but there is no time to make it proper, so just close your eyes and accept this spaghetti that even creator could not understand.

 It’s an open secret that developers are bored during such meetings.
 They rarely can fully concentrate.
 But even if they can there are a lot of unknowns on the sprint track.